manish-in-java/spring-mvc-jasper/README.md

 The reports can be accessed from the navigation menu on the left-hand-side of the page.
 Each report can be accessed in *HTML*, *PDF* and *Microsoft Excel '97* formats.

+The application also be run against an embedded Jetty instance as well as:

+    mvn clean jetty:run -Pjetty

 # 4. Report files
 The report designs can be found in files under the folder